 Take Hispanic Studies on its own or in 30 different combinations.
 There are 5 main ways of studying, from Single Honours to Joint Honours to our BA Modern Languages.
 It's so versatile!

-As a Modern Languages graduate from Warwick you will be a highly employable linguist.
-Warwick graduates are the number one target of the UK's graduate employers (The Graduate Market, 2013)
+As a Modern Languages graduate from Warwick you will be a highly-employable linguist.
+Warwick is in the top ten universities targeted by the largest number of the UK's top employers (The Graduate Market in 2014)

-Warwick's Modern Languages departments are collectively ranked 26th in the world (QS World Rankings by Subject 2013)
+Modern Languages at Warwick are collectively ranked 24th in the world (QS World Rankings by Subject 2014)

 No previous knowledge of Spanish is required.
 Our accelerated language scheme will take you beyond A-level by the end of the first year